+'''

 pickup table - (See facing table.)

 pictorial cancellation - (See hand-stamped cancellation.)

 pie cart/pie rack - (informal) (See tray cart.)

+'''

-- piece In mail processing, either an unsacked or untrayed single addressed article of mail or a pouch or sack of mail considered as a single article.
-(Compare with mailpiece.) - piece count A calculation of mail volume that provides the actual number of mailpieces processed.
+- piece An individually addressed mailpiece.
+This definition also applies when piece is used in eligibility standards.
+Quantities indicated for optional or required sortations always refer to pieces unless specifically excepted. - piece count A calculation of mail volume that provides the actual number of mailpieces processed.
 It is generated by machine meter, machine printouts, or actual counts.
-If these methods are not feasible, the weights, number of containers, or linear feet of mail are multiplied by a national conversion factor to determine the number of mailpieces. - piece rate In bulk mail, the postage charged for each mailpiece in addition to the pound rate charge, if applicable, for the entire mailing.
-In transportation under contract, a basis of payment according to the number of pouches, sacks, or outsides.
-The rate may be determined by distance from origin to destination or by an amount per piece.

-pigeonhole - One opening or section for sorting mail into a distribution case.

-piggyback - To move a single tractor-trailer onto a special rail flatcar.
+If these methods are not feasible, the weights, number of containers, or linear feet of mail are multiplied by a national conversion factor to determine the number of mailpieces. - piece rate In bulk mail, the postage charged for each mailpiece in addition to the pound rate charge, if applicable, for the entire mailing. - pigeonhole One opening or section for sorting mail into a distribution case. - piggyback To move a single tractor-trailer onto a special rail flatcar.
 (Also called trailer-on-flatcar service.)

 - plant loading/plant load operation An operation in which the USPS provides mail transportation for bulk mail from the mailer to a downstream facility, bypassing the local post office.
-(See also facility bypass.) - plant-verified drop shipment (PVDS) A procedure that enables origin verification and postage payment for shipments transported by the mailer from the mailer's plant to destination post offices for USPS acceptance as mail.
-It is typically used for mailings for which a destination entry discount is claimed. - plate block The block rows of postage stamps, two rows wide, in a pane next to the selvage that contains the number(s) of the plate(s) used to print the stamps.
+(Also see facility bypass.) - plant-verified drop shipment (PVDS) A procedure that enables origin verification and postage payment for shipments transported by the mailer from the mailer's plant to destination post offices for USPS acceptance as mail.
+PVDS is typically used for mailings for which a destination entry discount is claimed. - plate block The block rows of postage stamps, two rows wide, in a pane next to the selvage that contains the number(s) of the plate(s) used to print the stamps.
 Generally a block of four stamps, it may be larger if the pane of stamps includes more than four designs.